Chrissicris2605/Manufacturing-Bom-Comparison-Tool/README.md

 - Sole developer
 - System design and architecture
-- Data processing and validation logic
+- Definition of comparison logic and workflows
 - Iterative improvements based on real user feedback
-- AI-assisted development used to accelerate implementation and refactoring
+- Use of AI-assisted development to accelerate implementation while retaining full ownership of technical decisions

 ---

-## 🧰 Tech Stack
+## 🧰 Tech Stack (Production)

+> Listed for contextual understanding only.

 - **Python**
-- pandas
-- openpyxl
+- Spreadsheet-based data processing
-- Desktop / automation-oriented architecture
+- Automation-oriented architecture

 ---

-## 🧩 Demo Contents
+## 📂 Repository Contents

 This repository includes:
-- Sample input/output spreadsheets (mocked data)
-- Simplified logic demonstrating comparison workflows
-- Documentation of architecture and decisions
+- 📄 Documentation describing the problem and solution approach
+- 🖼️ Screenshots illustrating the tool in operation (with all sensitive data removed)
+- 📊 Mocked input/output examples demonstrating the expected workflow

+No executable code is intentionally provided.

 ---

 ## 🔒 Legal & Confidentiality

-This project is presented as a **technical case study**.
+- No production code is shared
-- No proprietary algorithms
+- No proprietary algorithms are disclosed
-- No production datasets
+- No real datasets are included
-- No company identifiers
+- No company, client, or internal identifiers appear

+This repository complies with confidentiality obligations and is intended solely for **professional portfolio and educational demonstration purposes**.

 ---

-## 🧭 Why This Matters
+## 🧭 Why This Case Study Matters

-This project demonstrates my approach to:
+This project demonstrates my ability to:
-- Applied automation
-- Product-oriented engineering
+- Analyze complex engineering workflows
-- Delivering production-grade tools
-- Turning real-world problems into scalable solutions
+- Design automation strategies for real-world problems
+- Deliver production-grade internal tools
+- Reduce multi-day manual processes to hours
+- Balance technical delivery with professional and legal responsibility